zdensamson/README_generator/README.md

 This will allow developers to quickly setup the foundation of their README, and they will be able to augment the already formatted Markdown document.

+A video example can be found here: [How to](https://drive.google.com/file/d/1uuoheRt0FgkXUXdUHjcA_yVurkmLyK5W/view)

 ## Utilized technologies

 This application was built using __JavaScript__.